GrupoBanklot/learning/microservices/README.md

 Should see `service-a -> service-b` on STDOUT.

-Go to http://localhost:16686/ and select `service-http` from the "Service" dropdown and click the "Find Traces" button.
+Go to http://localhost:16686/ and select `service-gateway` from the "Service" dropdown and click the "Find Traces" button.

 ## Stop the example